 It can also lead to overspending in other areas because you end up feeling as though you’ve earned a reward or two.
-So approach this avenue with caution, but do use it to your benefit if you have it as an option.
+So approach this avenue with caution, but do use it to your benefit if it’s an option.

 This is one of my favorites.
 I absolutely love to clean out our house at regular intervals.
 I ALWAYS find stuff hidden away in cupboards and cabinets that we don’t use.

-It doesn’t hurt that Mike is a certified Craigslists master, so whenever we find stuff that still has value but is getting limited use, he throws up an ad or ten and gets it gone, all while adding cash to our savings.
+It doesn’t hurt that Mike is a certified Craigslists master.
+Whenever we find stuff that still has value but is getting limited use, he throws up an ad or ten and gets it gone.
+All while adding cash to our savings.

 Clearing out my clothing and seeing what little I could get back for it was a huge wake-up call for me.